Davis Webb

-Davis Matthew Webb (born January 22, 1995) is an American football coach and former quarterback who is the quarterbacks coach for the Denver Broncos of the National Football League (NFL).
-He played college football at Texas Tech from 2013 to 2015 and California in 2016 and was drafted by the New York Giants in the third round of the 2017 NFL Draft.
-He also played for the New York Jets and Buffalo Bills before retiring in 2022.
+Davis Matthew Webb (born January 22, 1995) is an American professional football coach and former quarterback who is the offensive pass game coordinator and quarterbacks coach for the Denver Broncos of the National Football League (NFL).
+He played his first three seasons of college football for the Texas Tech Red Raiders and then the California Golden Bears, before being selected by the New York Giants in the third round of the 2017 NFL draft.
+In his seven seasons in the NFL, he was a member of all three franchises representing cities in New York, spending the most time with the Buffalo Bills.

-Webb began his coaching career in 2023 with the Denver Broncos as their quarterbacks coach after showing interest in coaching while with the Buffalo Bills.